ScratchAddons/website-v2/content/docs/faq.md

 ### What are the system requirements for Scratch Addons?

 Scratch Addons is officially supported on [Google Chrome](https://google.com/chrome/) (version 80 and up) and [Mozilla Firefox](https://mozilla.org/firefox/) (version 74 and up), and should also work on other desktop browsers that are based on those browsers.
-Please check [this page](../getting-started/installing/) for the complete information.
+Please check out [this page](../getting-started/installing/) for the complete information.

 Additionally, Scratch Addons requires Internet connection.